mongodb/specifications/source/crud/crud.rst

 Results
 ~~~~~~~

-The optional designation used below is for the implementer to decide how best their users should consume these results.
-For instance, the acknowledged property is defined for languages/frameworks without a sufficient optional type.
+The acknowledged property is defined for languages/frameworks without a sufficient optional type.
 Hence, a driver may choose to return an Optional<BulkWriteResult> such that unacknowledged writes don't have a value and acknowledged writes do have a value.

 .. note::
     If you have a choice, consider providing the acknowledged member and raising an error if the other fields are accessed in an unacknowledged write.
 Instead of users receiving a null reference exception, you have the opportunity to provide an informative error message indicating the correct way to handle the situation.
 For instance, "The insertedCount member is not available when the write was unacknowledged.
 Check the acknowledged member to avoid this error."

-Any result class with all optional parameters is ultimately optional as well.
-For instance, the ``InsertOneResult`` has all optional parameters and is therefore also optional allowing a driver to use "void" as the return value for the ``insertOne`` method.
+Any result class with all parameters marked NOT REQUIRED is ultimately NOT REQUIRED as well.
+For instance, the ``InsertOneResult`` has all NOT REQUIRED parameters and is therefore also NOT REQUIRED allowing a driver to use "void" as the return value for the ``insertOne`` method.

 .. code:: typescript